How it works

 Frequently asked questions

-How much does luggage storage cost near Temple Bar?
+How much does it cost to store luggage near Temple Bar?

 The price for luggage storage near Temple Bar is just €5/bag for the entire day.

-Where are there luggage storage locations near Temple Bar?
+Where can I store luggage near Temple Bar?

-There are multiple locations in the Temple Bar area which can be booked through the Bounce platform including near Dublin Airport, O'Connell Street, O'Connell Bridge, and Seán O'Casey Pedestrian Bridge and all over Dublin.
+There are multiple locations in the Temple Bar area which can be booked through the Bounce platform including near Malahide Railway Station, Dublin Airport (DUB), and Portmarnock Dart Station and all over Dublin.

 Is it safe to store your bags near Temple Bar?